-Down syndrome, present in 1 in 650-1000 live births in the Western world, is the most common genetic cause of intellectual disabilities in humans.
-Down syndrome is also known as trisomy 21, after its cause: the triplication of the human chromosome 21, which results in a wide array of effects, including their characteristic facial appearance and lower IQ.
+Down syndrome, present in 1 in 650-1000 live births in the Western world, is the most common genetic cause of intellectual disability in humans.
+Down syndrome is also known as trisomy 21, because it results from the triplication of all or part of the human chromosome 21, leading to health and developmental challenges

-(2) Translocation Down syndrome: two copies of chromosome 21 are present, as well as an extra part of chromosome 21 that is attached to another chromosome.
+- Translocation: two copies of chromosome 21 are present, as well as an extra part of chromosome 21 that is attached to another chromosome

 - Partial trisomy 21 : only a part of chromosome 21 is duplicated

 A recent Nature Reviews disease primer on Down syndrome by members of the society provides and overview of associated conditions and their treatment, and explores relationships between them in more detail